gsoft-inc/ov-igloo-ui/packages/Toggle/README.md

 # Toggle

-Toggles offer users the choice between turning on or off a setting.
+Toggle is a component used for binary choice for a given option.

 <Example />